worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ## Final touches

-Our game is now fully playable now, but it's still missing some niceties, and one core gameplay feature that you should be able to identify if you've played *Asteroids* before.
+Our game is fully playable now, but it's still missing some niceties, and one core gameplay feature that you should be able to identify if you've played *Asteroids* before.
 In this final section, we'll add the following:

 * Some background music.
 * Smaller, faster asteroids that our large asteroids break into when destroyed.